 Close existing Incognito windows

-- Open a new one (by default, extensions are not loaded in Incognito)
+- Open a new one (by default, extensions are not loaded in Incognito mode)

-- Trigger the QA Assistant by using the alt+Q+A (for Windows) or ctrl+Q+A (for Mac) keyboard combinations or adding the ?abtasty_qa_assistant=true URL parameter
+- Trigger the QA Assistant using the ctrl+Q+A keyboard shortcut or by adding the ?abtasty_qa_assistant=true URL parameter

 There may be errors related to AB Tasty in the console.
-To check for these, apply the following steps:
+To check, follow these steps:

-- Make sure there are no AB Tasty errors or server errors.
+- Check for any AB Tasty errors or server errors

 If you notice the following error in the QA Assistant:

-If you notice any errors, please contact your dedicated CSM.
+If you notice any other errors, please contact your dedicated CSM.

-If you notice Content Security Policy errors in the console when you try to load the QA Assistant, the current problem must come from your server configuration.
+If you notice Content Security Policy errors in the console when you try to load the QA Assistant, there is a problem with your server configuration.

-To address this issue, refer to the back-end developers of your website in order to whitelist the *.abtasty.com domain in your Content Security Policy.
+To resolve this issue, consult the back-end developers of your website and whitelist the *.abtasty.com domain in your Content Security Policy.

-Other authorisations may be needed such as "unsafe-eval" / "unsafe-inline" / “blob“, and so on.
+Other authorizations may be needed, such as unsafe-eval, unsafe-inline, blob, and so on.
 All details are visible in the console errors.